alexeilebedev/openacr/txt/ssimfiles.md

 And so SKNF represents a very simple but stable point in the space of all possible schemas of schemas, where you don't have NULLs and every key is just a single composite value.
 It scales indefinitely, and every join takes just 2 values.
-It's guessable and easy to remember.

-SKNF is not a name recognized in the industry.
-Perhaps in the clade of DBMS construction philosophies, the closest analog would be DKNF (Domain Key Normal Form).
+Perhaps in the clade of DBMS construction philosophies, the closest analog to SKNF would be DKNF (Domain Key Normal Form).